 - 7. Traffic Pattern Study & Streetscapes TIRZ #3 may contribute to studies for traffic movement and improvements in roadway infrastructure (repaving, repair, widening, redesign), traffic management infrastructure (signals, signs), and beautification (landscaping in medians, special lighting, etc.) The Zone will contribute up to \$150,000 for a traffic pattern study as the first phase of this initiative.
 Additionally, pedestrian accommodations and streetscapes will be a priority.
 Funds may also be expended on implementation of infrastructure improvements, as budgeted and listed below: - Streetscape and Safety Improvement Program Funding \$200,000 for Right of Way, and Façade, exterior and patio improvements, including sidewalk and patio cafés, to increase lighting and security beginning FY 18, funded annually after.
-Micro-grants can be administered by DMD and City Staff. - Artesian Park \$150,000 Initial Funding in FY 20, then \$50,000 Annual for La Retama & Artesian. - Two Way Conversion Shoreline to Water Street Up to \$400,000 (Funded FY 20, Rolled to FY 21) - General Right of Way Maintenance \$50,000 Annually. - Broadway Bluff Maintenance and Repair Assessment \$150,000 (Funded FY 20, Rolled to FY 21) - 8.
+Micro-grants are able to be administered by DMD and City Staff. - Artesian Park \$150,000 Initial Funding in FY 20, then \$50,000 Annual for La Retama & Artesian. - Two Way Conversion Shoreline to Water Street Up to \$400,000 (Funded FY 20, Rolled to FY 21) - General Right of Way Maintenance \$50,000 Annually. - Broadway Bluff Maintenance and Repair Assessment \$150,000 (Funded FY 20, Rolled to FY 21) - 8.
 Other Programs & Initiatives TIRZ #3 will develop other programs and initiatives that will be presented to the Board for approval, during the life of the Zone.
-Each year, the following initiatives are being added: - FY 2017 Downtown Management District Bike Share Initiative - FY 2017 Downtown Management District Expanded Scope of Services - FY 2018 Downtown Management District Cultural District Plan, TIRZ #3 Incentive Programs, registration process for downtown vacant building program, Streetscape Safety & Right of Way Improvement Program and Off-Street Parking Improvement Program. - FY 2019- Unified brand implementation and expanding organizational and operational capacity. - FY 2020- Implementation of approved projects from TIRZ #3 Traffic & Planning Analysis, specifically Artesian Park Upgrades. - FY 2021- Capital Maintenance for public spaces and right of ways throughout the zone and continued capital maintenance. - Technology, Innovation, and Startup Ecosystem Development TIRZ #3 contains over 3,000,000 square feet of office space that has maintained a high level of vacancy since the late 1980's.
-TIRZ #3 will support the development of an ecosystem where technology, innovation, startups, and entrepreneurs may launch new enterprises and contribute to the economic development of the downtown area.
-Specific projects may include Wi-Fi expansion, a co-working space, business incubation, and other ecosystem development tools, in partnership with the DMD, CCREDC, Texas A&M University Corpus Christi, Del Mar College, and other innovation-oriented institutions. - 9.
+Each year, the following initiatives are being added: - FY 2017 Downtown Management District Bike Share Initiative - FY 2017 Downtown Management District Expanded Scope of Services - FY 2018 Downtown Management District Cultural District Plan, TIRZ #3 Incentive Programs, registration process for downtown vacant building program, Streetscape Safety & Right of Way Improvement Program and Off-Street Parking Improvement Program. - FY 2019- Unified brand implementation and expanding organizational and operational capacity. - FY 2020- Implementation of approved projects from TIRZ #3 Traffic & Planning Analysis, specifically Artesian Park Upgrades. - FY 2021- Capital Maintenance for public spaces and right of ways throughout the zone and continued capital maintenance. - 9.
 Management & Professional Services- Zone funds will compensate for the costs of ongoing administration of the Zone, including but not limited to accounting, legal services, consulting services, document production and maintenance, and other administrative costs.
 These costs were originally estimated at \$50,000 per year for the 20-year life of the Zone, but to date the only dollars expended have been for state reporting requirements.
 Staff plans to strategically engage outside resources to evaluate revenue projections and continue to develop innovative, effective programs.